-So, what exactly is a Humanist Naming ceremony?
+So, what exactly is a Humanist or Secular Naming ceremony?

-A Humanist Naming ceremony is held to welcome a new life into the family, the community and to the world.
+A humanist or secular Naming ceremony is held to welcome a new life into the family, the community and to the world.
 It is an opportunity to gather together with family and friends to celebrate your child’s birth and, if you wish, to appoint guideparents/godparents.

 So, it’s like a non-religious Christening?